ibm-js/delite/docs/index.md

   dealing with the widget instances.
 This also means there is no widget registry, because the document is effectively the registry.
 You can use whatever DOM manipulation API you want to move the widget around.

-* It leverages ES5 accessor properties instead of using the discreet accessors.
+* Leverage ES5 accessor properties instead of using the discreet accessors.
 This means there is no `widget.get()` and `widget.set()`.
 You can affect the widget directly.
 See the `decor/Stateful` documentation for details.